12th November 2019

-The Need for Intelligent Storage
+The Need for Artificial Intelligence in Energy Storage

 The sector is clearly steering in the direction, however, the development of energy storage technology still lags far behind.
 Today’s energy storage systems lack the infrastructure to understand and utilize the energy at high efficiency.
 The industry needs innovation and breakthrough in capacity planning, long-lifespan (high battery uptime), better ROI, etc. for energy storage.

 There couldn’t be a better time for companies to act fast, optimize and differentiate themselves in the space or lose favor.
 Technology is progressing at an exponential rate.
 There have been monumental breakthroughs in the field of machine learning and deep learning – from chatbots to generative modelling.
 These concepts have allowed machines to process and analyze tonnes of information in a very sophisticated manner.